Building Wishare: From Frustration to Full-Stack Rails App

 end

-I built a three-tier extraction system:
+I built a three-tier extraction system out of pure spite:

 class UrlMetadataExtractor